An introduction to controlled loads

 What’s changing with controlled loads?

 In the past controlled load was designed to use cheap off-peak power overnight.
 Now thanks to the abundance of solar generation, electricity is cheaper during daylight hours.
 Because of this, Ausgrid is changing controlled load switching times for customers with a smart meter.
 The new times are designed to soak up solar energy production during the day, giving customers more flexibility in how they use the controlled load tariffs.
-The controlled load tariffs are lower than your regular energy usage, which helps customers save money.
+Controlled load tariffs typically have a lower energy component than other tariffs, providing an opportunity for customers to reduce their energy bills.

 To be able to get these tariffs, the appliance must be permanently connected to the controlled load circuit.